lloyd/lloyd.io/posts/2012-02-17-a-new-api-for-browserid.md

      optimized for this case, and the user will only have the option to prove that email address or cancel the dialog.

-**NOTE:** This function must be invoked in a click handler as the result of user interaction with the webpage.
+#### `navigator.id.getAssertion(<callback>)`

+Get an assertion for the currently signed in user.
+The callback takes a single argument which will be a `DOMString` containing the assertion, or `null` if no user is signed in.

 #### `navigator.id.logout()`

 The site should call `.logout()` when the user indicates with interaction in content that they want to logout of the site.
-This call will cause a `status` event to be raised of type `logged_out`.
+Invocation of this call will a `loginstatechange` event to be raised.

 #### `navigator.id.get(<callback>, [options])`